zmaurer1/RegexTutorial/gist-template.md

 Regex Tutorial: Matching a URL

-Today we're going to look at matching a URL
+Today we are going to go over the regex(regular expression)for matching a URL

 ## Summary

-Today we are going to be going over the regex of matching a URL (https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?
+Today we are going to be going over the regex of matching a URL A regex is a special text string for describing a search pattern.
+And witch matching a URL you can target a specific string or pattern within URLs.
+(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?
 It's almost like taking the end of validating an email and putting it after "http//" and before file structure.